dsp2003/clef/README.md

 + [R] Coal gives 2 points of fuel (same as in EK, 0 in UG)

++ [N][2-673 M26 ONLY] Teleporter Core can be crafted from 2 Iron Bars and 3 Diamonds

-+ [M] Remote Teleporter can be crafted via Iron Crafting Table for 2 Circuit Boards, 1 Diamond, 5 Golden Bars and 5 Durasteel Bars.
-Also, it can be safely placed and removed without object's destruction.
-Added hint lines for Novakid race
++ [M][2-673 M26 ONLY] All vanilla teleporters from "2-Stop Teleshop" can be crafted via Iron Crafting Table.
+Each requires 1 Teleporter Core and 1 Circuit board to craft (also, all of them can be safely placed and removed without object's destruction.
+Also included proper descriptions for each teleporter type).
+Other requirements vary:

+ - Executive  : 3 Diamonds, 6 Durasteel Bars and 6 Glass Blocks
+ - Brass      : 2 Diamonds, 10 Liquid Oil, 5 Copper Bars and 4 Glass Blocks
+ - Futuristic : 2 Diamonds, 6 Silver Bars and 6 Glass Blocks
+ - Scientific : 5 Steel Bars, 5 Durasteel Bars and 2 Glass Blocks
+ - Stone      : 25 Cobblestone and 2 Glass Blocks
+ - Tomb       : 10 Golden Bars, 4 Rubium Ore and 2 Glass Blocks
+ - Wooden     : 1 Diamond, 50 Wood Planks, 3 Steel Bars and 2 Glass Blocks

++ [N][2-673 M26 ONLY] Orange Teleporter Core can be crafted from 2 Iron Bars, 4 Core Fragment Ores and 1 Diamond

-+ [N] Added Portable Teleporter object.
-Can be crafted via Iron Crafting Table for 1 Circuit Board, 1 Diamond, 2 Golden Bars and 2 Durasteel Bars
++ [N][2-673 M26 ONLY] Added Portable Teleporter object.
+Can be crafted via Iron Crafting Table for 1 Orange Teleporter Core, 1 Circuit Board, 2 Durasteel Bars and 2 Glass Blocks

 + [M] Intraspace travel takes 5 points of fuel (was 50 in EK, 0 in UG made little to no sense, but...)